jackyan540/cs181-homework5/README.md

 > Solutions contained in the `personal-solutions` folder

 1. Optimizing for Kernel-Based Regression
-    - Temp
-3. Kernels and K-Nearest Neighbors
+2. Kernels and K-Nearest Neighbors
-4. Deriving Linear Regression
+3. Deriving Linear Regression
-5. Linear Regression with Basis Functions
+4. Linear Regression with Basis Functions

 ---

 # Code

+> Implementation contained in the `code` folder